resir014/resir014.github.io/_posts/2015-06-25-blocked-by-the-man-himself.md

 I've been recently seeing a trend with Twitter blockings recently, as happened yesterday when the Indonesian Minister of Marine Affairs & Fisheries, Susi Pudjiastuti ([@susipudjiastuti](https://twitter.com/susipudjiastuti)) went on a Twitter feud with so-called "activist" Ratna Sarumpaet ([@RatnaSpaet](https://twitter.com/RatnaSpaet)).

-Bu Ratna, being someone who has been actively criticising the government from her right-wing perspective, accused Bu Susi of creating bigger problems with her recent policies.
+Bu Ratna, being someone who has been actively criticising the government from her right-wing perspective, accused Bu Susi of creating bigger problems with her recent policies, citing a questionnable source[^fn-2].

 Then she got told.